London street photography

 - Have developed your own photographic technique

-- Have a better understanding of the legal framework for taking photographs in public.
+- Have a better understanding of the legal framework for taking photographs in public

 What level is the course and do I need any particular skills?

-Ideal for those who have completed our Beginners Photography course, or for anyone with a basic understanding of ISO, aperture, shutter speed, white balance and how to change these on your digital SLR or bridge camera (i.e. not a point-and-shoot camera).
+Ideal for those who have completed our Photography for beginners course, or for anyone with a basic understanding of ISO, aperture, shutter speed, white balance and how to change these on your digital SLR or bridge camera (i.e. not a point-and-shoot camera).
 You must have manual functions on your camera (i.e. be able to change the aperture and shutter speed settings).

 You should be able to follow simple written and verbal instructions to support demonstrations, hand-outs and for health and safety information, and be prepared to take part in group discussion.
 You should be happy using numbers and able to do simple measurements and calculations.